mjg211/ph2rand/README.md

 # ph2rand <img src='man/figures/ph2rand.png' align="right" height="139" />

-*Design of randomized comparative phase II oncology trials*
+*Design of Randomized Comparative Phase II Oncology Trials with a Binary Primary Outcome*

 ## Description

-**ph2rand** provides a suite of functions to assist with the design of randomized comparative phase II oncology trials.
-Specifically, support is provided to perform a sample size calculation for several randomized comparative phase II oncology trial designs (Jung, 2008; Jung and Sargent, 2014; Kepner, 2010; Litwin *et al*, 2017, Shan *et al*, 2013), for both point and composite null hypotheses.
+**ph2rand** provides a suite of functions to assist in the design of randomized comparative phase II oncology trials with a binary primary outcome variable.
+Specifically, support is provided to: (a) perform a sample size calculation when using one of several published designs (Jung, 2008; Jung and Sargent, 2014; Kepner, 2010; Litwin *et al*, 2017, Shan *et al*, 2013), (b) evaluate the operating characteristics of a given design, and (c) produce informative plots.

 ## Getting started